Reflection (song)

 "Reflection" is a song written and produced by Matthew Wilder and David Zippel for the soundtrack of Disney's 1998 animated film Mulan.
-In the film, the song is performed by Tony Award winner, Filipina singer and actress Lea Salonga as Fa Mulan.
+In the film, the song is performed by Tony Award winner, Filipina singer and actress Lea Salonga as the film's titular character.
+"Reflection" has received highly positive reviews, with critics highlighting its emotional writing and Salonga's vocals.
+Despite not being released as a single, nor making any chart, the song would later be certified 2x Platinum by the Recording Industry Association of America (RIAA) for equivalent sales of 2,000,000 units in the United States, and was certified Silver by the British Phonographic Industry (BPI) for equivalent sales of 200,000 units in the United Kingdom.
 An accompanying music video for "Reflection" was included as a bonus to the Disney Gold Classic Collection DVD release of the film in February 2000.
-Reflection has received highly positive reviews, with critics highlighting its emotional writing and Salonga's vocals.